NC1107/PasteQueue/README.md

 ## Installation

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install keyboard, the other required packages are built into python (os,sys)
+Use the package manager [pip](https://pip.pypa.io/en/stable/) to install keyboard, the other required packages are built into python.

 ```bash
 pip install keyboard